 Prior to the Supreme Court’s ruling in United States v.
 Booker in 2005, the federal sentencing guidelines were considered mandatory, meaning that the judge had to sentence a defendant within the range that corresponded with the offense level determined by the guidelines.
 Today, the determination of the offense level under the federal sentencing guidelines is considered to be advisory and is the first – not final – step in determining what a reasonable sentence should be.

 There are many arguments that federal criminal defense attorney Ann Fitz can make to persuade the judge to impose a sentence below the advisory guidelines range.
 She will develop an effective strategy for doing so through an individualized analysis of your case.

 The Pre-Sentence Investigation

-- protect the public from further crime of the defendant; and
+- Protect the public from further crime by the defendant

 The United States Sentencing Commission

 Learn What You Need To Know About Federal Sentences